 The Spyro Reignited Trilogy has been praised by both newcomers and veterans alike for its great art direction, solid gameplay, and faithfulness to the original three games.

-Yes, a few glitches that speedrunners used have been patched in these remakes.
+Yes, a few speedrunning glitches no longer exist in these remakes.
 However, a large helping of new glitches can be found in these games that make the overall run completely different!

 If you enjoy the tight platforming challenges, dozens of collectibles, and charming art style of Crash Bandicoot, the Spyro Reignited Trilogy should definitely be the next game on your list.